HunorMarton/svg-tutorial/src/content/svg/data-driven-diagram.md

 ---
-title: "Day 24: Data-driven Diagram"
+title: "Day 24: How to Generate an SVG Diagram from JavaScript"
 component: Diagram
 previous:
   title: Interaction
   link: interaction
 next:
-  title: How to break down an image into multiple components?
+  title: How to Break Down an SVG Image into Multiple Components
   link: multiple-components
 ---

-SVGs also work well with frontend libraries.
+SVG also work well with frontend libraries.
 Here’s an example of a React component that generates a data-driven diagram.
 In this example we have two things.
 We are generating a list of rectangles to create a column diagram based on some arbitrary data.
 And we also generate a series of coordinates for a polyline.

 For simple use cases, you can code your own diagram like this.
 But if you need more complex diagrams then check out the <a href="https://d3js.org/"  target="_blank" rel="noopener">D3 library</a>.
 The D3 library uses SVG under to hood to create all sorts of diagrams.